allistergg/habit-tracker-client/README.md

 The names endpoint is used to store the list of user habits.

+Added Recently:

+- Validation for Add Habit
+- Extra input for registering password
+- More information on landing page
+- Feedback to user for errors

 Plans and Ideas for improvement:

-- Add matching password input for registration page
 - Improve semantics of mark-up and code
 - Improve responsiveness for larger screens
-- Include landing page to explain app to users
 - Create larger custom checkboxes, or change checkboxes to generally clickable areas
 - Give more visually appealing feedback to user
-- Display errors and loading message to users on screen
 - Add support for multiple weeks, dates, months, etc., extend to include and show more data, tracking over time
 - Add ability to view habits on own page
 - Add ability to edit habits